Help! Bugs & Pests Are Eating My Garden: How to Fight Back

 Good soil is the foundation of any healthy, thriving garden.
 Since soil contains all the nutrients that your plant will absorb, it is an absolute must that you build a fertile soil environment.
 Studies show that the healthier your soil is, the better your plants will resist pest attacks.
 In addition to that, healthy soil also contains many natural enemies of insect pests such as insect predators, pathogenic fungi, and insect-parasitic nematodes.

-To build healthy soil, one must make sure that the soil is high in organic matter because this is what provides food to the soil microbes, which compose all the good stuff that your plant will absorb.
+To build healthy soil, make sure that the soil is high in organic matter because this is what provides food to the soil microbes, which compose all the good stuff that your plant will absorb.
 Starting a compost bin and then adding it to your garden soil will encourage a fit environment for your edible garden.
 Mulching or covering your soil with bark, grass cuttings, leaves, and other organic matter can also suppress weeds and maintain a steady soil temperature.
 More importantly, mulching can also repel aphids and thrips and reduce bug-transmitted diseases in your crops.
 Also, stop turning your soil!
 A recent study shares that over-tilling your soil can cause soil erosion and can harm all the biodiversity living inside them.
 Keep the soil tilling to a minimum so as not to disturb the life inside it.
 Instead, let the earthworms do the work of aerating your soil.

 Attract Beneficial Insects